whitesnowx/tp/docs/DeveloperGuide.md

 1. When the user issues the command `filter f/Computing`, `Logic` is called upon to execute the command, it is passed to the `StaffConnectParser` object which creates a `FilterCommandParser` to parse the arguments for the filter command.
 2. This results in a `FilterCommand` object, which then creates a `Predicate` object.
 3. The command communicates with the `Model` when it is executed.
 More specifically, it calls the `updateFilteredPersonList()` method using the `Predicate` object created earlier as the argument.
-Note that although it is shown as a single step in the diagram (for simplicity), in the code it takes several
+Note that although it is shown as a single step in the diagram (for simplicity), in the code it takes several.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`, to show in the `UI` component the number of persons listed with the `Faculty` value of "Computing".

 The below sequence diagram goes into more detail on how the command is parsed in `FilterCommandParser`.